The Best Post-Construction Cleaning Guide

 • Wipe down windows, glass doors, and partitions

-• Remove any stickers on glass or appliances
+• Remove stickers from glass or appliances

 • Wash down walls, door frames, and baseboards